-18 Things You Need to Know About Kombucha
+17 Things You Need to Know About Kombucha

-By now, you’ve probably heard of kombucha, but here’s some quick back story: Kombucha is a potentially healthful beverage that’s produced by fermenting sweet tea with a culture of yeast and bacteria.
-Although it may host a variety of health benefits when consumed in moderation, it is by no means the cure-all that some claim it is.
+By now, you’ve probably heard of kombucha, but here’s some quick back story: Kombucha is a potentially healthful beverage that’s produced by fermenting sweet tea with a symbiotic culture of yeast and bacteria.
+Although it may host a variety of health benefits, including weight loss, when consumed in moderation, it is by no means the cure-all that some claim it is.

 Kombucha first appeared in China in 221 BC and was known as “The Tea of Immortality.”
 Since then, has been used all over the world as a natural medicine.

 Kombucha is fermented with a symbiotic colony of bacteria and yeast, also known as SCOBY, which can help keep your gut healthy and promote regular bowel movement.
 Not to mention, this probiotic film consumes over 90 percent of the sugar during fermentation, turning a sweet tea into a bloat-banishing lifesaver.
 Kombucha has earned the nickname “mushroom tea,” due to the mushroom-shaped mass that results from the bacteria and yeast reproducing.
 While this may seem a little off-putting, many view it as a small price to pay for a flat belly.
-Don’t miss these other 42 Foods to Deflate Your Belly Bloat if that’s your end goal!

 While the weight loss results are limited, kombucha only contains 30 calories per cup—and once the taste is acquired, it can replace calorically-dense fruit juices or carbonated beverages.
-Plus, animal studies indicate the tea can encourage a calorie reduced diet.
+Plus, animal studies indicate the tea can encourage a calorie-reduced diet.

 According to many arthritis suffers, athletes, and even doctors, kombucha helps nix joint pain, especially in the knees.
 Although little scientific research exists to prove these findings, some believe the tea contains enzymes that assist in the repair of muscle tissue, while others simply credit the tea with building SCOBYs in your knees.
 Either way, if you suffer from arthritis and/or joint pain, it’s worth trying.

 Kombucha yeast feeds on sugar, which produces alcohol.
 According to the FDA, any beverage containing more than 0.5 percent alcohol is considered an alcoholic beverage.
 Therefore, if you purchase bottled kombucha, you’d find trace amounts—but not enough to be labeled alcoholic.
-Home brews, however, can have you sipping on as much booze as you’d find in a beer if you are not careful.
+Homebrews, however, can have you sipping on as much booze as you’d find in a beer if you are not careful.
 In fact, for the first 5-6 days, the alcohol content in the tea rises to as much as 5.5 g/L and then slowly drops.
 This means excessive consumption can leave you with a rapid pulse, sweating, and vomiting—AKA a hangover.